CONSIGN: Conformal Segmentation Informed by Spatial Groupings via Decomposition: Datasets and pre-trained models

-\paragraph{Pre-trained models} For the two cardiac datasets we used a simple U-Net \cite{ronneberger2015u} trained with dropout.
+For the two cardiac datasets we used a simple U-Net \cite{ronneberger2015u} trained with dropout.
 The architecture consists of an encoder-decoder structure with skip connections between corresponding levels to preserve spatial context.
 The encoder comprises a series of block modules, each with two convolutional layers followed by ReLU activations, batch normalization, and dropout for regularization.
 Feature maps are progressively downsampled using max pooling, doubling the number of channels at each depth.
 The decoder utilizes bilinear upsampling and 1×1 convolutions to reduce channel dimensions.
 At each stage of the decoder, the feature maps are concatenated with corresponding encoder outputs via skip connections to recover spatial resolution.
 The final output is produced through a 1×1 convolution to map to the desired number of segmentation labels.
-The U-Net model was trained using a learning rate of $3\cdot10^{-4}$, optimized via Adam.
+The U-Net model was trained using a learning rate of $3\cdot10^{-4}$, optimized via Adam \ans{\citet{kingma2017adammethodstochasticoptimization}}.
 The encoder network utilized an initial number of 48 filters, which doubled at each layer up to a fixed depth of 5.
 Input MRI scans were cropped to a spatial resolution of 128 × 128 pixels, with each pixel representing 1.375 mm in real-world space.
+Only MRIs with non-zero ground truth are used.
 A batch size of 2 was used , and the model was trained for 1500 epochs.
-A dropout rate of 0.5 was applied within encoder and decoder blocks (except at the final level of the encoder). \\For the LIDC experiment we used a pytorch re-implementation of the probabilistic U-Net \footnote{https://github.com/stefanknegt/Probabilistic-Unet-Pytorch} \cite{kohl2018probabilistic}.
+A dropout rate of 0.4 was applied within encoder and decoder blocks (except at the final level of the encoder).

+For the LIDC experiment we used a pytorch re-implementation of the probabilistic U-Net \footnote{https://github.com/stefanknegt/Probabilistic-Unet-Pytorch} \cite{kohl2018probabilistic}.
 We trained the model with hyperparameters and splitting provided in the code.
-Both the original code\footnote{https://github.com/SimonKohl/probabilistic\_unet} and the re-implementation are published under the Apache License Version 2.0.\\ Finally, for the COCO experiments we rely on an ensemble networks strategy based on DeepLabV3+ \cite{chen2018encoder,chen2019rethinking}.
-To generate different segmentation samples we used six different models with different backbones\footnote{https://github.com/VainF/DeepLabV3Plus-Pytorch}: DeepLabV3-MobileNet, DeepLabV3-ResNet50, DeepLabV3-ResNet101, DeepLabV3Plus-MobileNet, DeepLabV3Plus-ResNet50, DeepLabV3Plus-ResNet101.
-The code is published under the MIT License.
+Both the original code\footnote{https://github.com/SimonKohl/probabilistic\_unet} and the re-implementation are published under the Apache License Version 2.0.